rarimo/passport-zk-circuits/README.md

 To illustrate, let's consider the need to hash **2688** bits of data using the SHA-256 algorithm.
 If we directly use `SHA256(2688)`, it will only process exactly **2688** bits.
 However, if we need to hash **2704** bits, we would have to instantiate a new function, `SHA256(2704)`, leading to a significant increase in constraints.

 `SHA` hashing functions operates by dividing data into blocks (`512-bit` for `SHA256`) and applying padding to complete any remaining bits.
 So both **2688** bits and **2704** bits will be hashed as **512 bits * 6 blocks = 3072 bits**.
-We used `sha256NoPadding.circom` which is not adding padding to inputs.
+We used template which is not adding padding to inputs.
 With this approach both cases can be handled with the same circuit, which allows us to handle small changes in passport structure without adding a lot of new constraints.

 ##### Passport Verification Flows